jahaanb7/Machine-Learning---MNIST/README.md

 # Machine-Learning  MNIST

-Making a nueral network Machine Learning model to predict handwritten digits from the MNIST Dataset from scratch without any external libraries
+A Neural Network for predicting handwritten digits from MNIST dataset from scratch without any use of external libraries.